Back Of The Class: School Discipline In The Age of #MeToo

 The teacher put on a movie for her students.
 Gathered in a group in the back of a darkened classroom, three boys put their hands on a girl and made crude comments about her body.
 According to testimony in official documents, T.’s son touched her butt, grabbed her waist and pulled her onto his lap until she slid off.
 When she was on the ground, another boy attempted to spread her legs.

-Neither the victim nor her family responded to Youth Radio’s requests for an interview, nor has she spoken publicly.
+Neither the victim nor her family responded to YR’s requests for an interview, nor has she spoken publicly.
 To respect and protect her privacy, we are not revealing identifying details about her.

 T.’s son said his touch was accidental–that the girl tripped into his lap and he pushed her off.
 But several witness statements, including one from the girl herself, contradicted his account.
 While all of this took place, the teacher was present in the classroom, but the witness statements do not show the teacher stepping in, or even noticing.
 It was a friend of the girl’s who first reported what happened to a school counselor.